OWASP/www-chapter-new-zealand/index.md

 ### Call for Organisers

-OWASP New Zealand currently has active Meetups in three cities - Auckland, Christchurch, and Wellington.
-If you're interested in helping organise one of our Meetups, please contact the Chapter Leader in that city.
+OWASP New Zealand currently has active Meetups in two cities - Auckland and Wellington.
+If you're interested in helping organise one of our Meetups (or revitalising our Christchurch Meetup), please contact the Chapter Leader in that city.

 If you are located in another New Zealand city, and would be willing and able to host a Meetup there (at least four times per year), then we'd love to hear from you.